ndabAP/vue-command/README.md

 as the query has been autocompleted by the terminal, it's calling the options resolver provided as property.
 The resolver is called with the program, parsed query and a setter to update the query.

+### Interpreter

+An interpreter allows to execute arbitrary code after the query has been dispatched and to not rely on missing functionality which includes pipes, streams or running multiple commands in parallel.

+The interpreter is a property function that is called with the unparsed query right after the query component calls `dispatch` and terminates it at the same time.
+After the call, you must use the [properties](#properties) and [exposed functions](#exposed) to reach the desired behaviour.

 ## Slots